-Charlottesville Medical Malpractice LawyerExperienced Medical Malpractice Attorneys Serving Charlottesville, VA
+Charlottesville Medical Malpractice LawyerExperienced Medical Malpractice Attorneys Serving Charlottesville, Virginia

 Liability in the Medical Field

-Under the Code of Virginia Annotated § 8.01-581.1, establishing negligence involves proving the medical provider committed an error that was a breach of the standard of care.
-Further, patients must show the direct connection between the breach and their damages.
-Healthcare workers who could be held liable for malpractice may include:
+According to the Code of Virginia Annotated § 8.01-581.1, establishing negligence requires proving that the medical provider committed an error that constitutes a breach of the standard of care expected in the field.
+Additionally, patients must clearly show the direct connection between the breach and their resulting damages.
+Healthcare professionals who may be held liable for malpractice include:

 • Primary care providers